Our Fees and Your Budget

 A well-designed, mature garden extends your living space and becomes somewhere that is practical and useful that also brings delight to you and your family.

-While budgets often need to be quite large, your investment is usually offset by increasing the value of your property, as well as increasing the use and pleasure you get from having a professionally designed garden.
-Below we’ve outlined some of the considerations when deciding your budget.
+While budgets for the build of your garden often need to be quite large, your investment is usually offset by increasing the value of your property, as well as increasing the use and pleasure you get from having a professionally designed garden.
+However, if there were budgetary constraints, you might consider implementing a design in stages.

 Building and material costs